andrewvaughan/template-core/.github/CONTRIBUTING.md

 Each Issue **must** have a **Primary Commit Message** - this is the final representation of the Issue, Branch, and Pull Request in a format that allows for adequate insight into the solution generated.
-Any additional commits made subsequent to the Primary Commit Message - for example, during Code Review - don't need to follow these standards as they're [squashed][squash] into the Primary Commit Message during acceptance.
+Any additional commits made subsequent to the Primary Commit Message as part of a Pull Request - for example, during Code Review - don't need to follow these standards, as they're [squashed][squash] into the Primary Commit Message during acceptance.

-The Primary Commit Message is the commit message used to represent a submission for a Pull Request and in the project's changelog.
-Developers **should** make this the first commit into the Branch for a given Issue, otherwise significant effort may have to occur from the Contributor to clean the commit formatting during the Pull Request submission.
+The Primary Commit Message title is the text used to represent the changes made from a Pull Request in the project's Changelog.
+Developers **should** make this the first commit into the Branch for a given Issue - otherwise, significant effort may occur from the Contributor to clean committed files during the Pull Request process.

-Finally, it's also important to create a [good commit][commit-msg] for the Primary Commit Message to ensure that integrations work correctly and so that future developers have the appropriate reference for code changed beyond the corresponding Issue, if it's ever required.
+Finally, it's important to create a [good commit][commit-msg] for the Primary Commit Message to ensure that integrations work correctly and so that future developers have the appropriate reference for code changed beyond the corresponding Issue, if ever required.

 ##### Commit message title